janko/image_processing/README.md

 # Resamples the image to a different resolution
 resample[!](file, horizontal, vertical)

+# Returns true if the given image is corrupted
+currupted?(file)
 ```

 If you want to do custom MiniMagick processing, each of the above optionally